 Your Guardianship Attorney Vancouver WA

-Because of minority or incapacity, specific individuals cannot handle their own affairs.
-The individual appointed to manage those affairs is referred to as the guardian.
-Kathleen McCann can provide legal services to those asking for guardianship of incapacitated persons or minors.
+Because of minority or incapacity, some individuals cannot handle their own affairs.
+The individual appointed to manage those affairs is referred to as the guardian or conservator.
+Kathleen McCann can provide legal services to those asking for conservatorship of incapacitated persons or minors.

 Ms. McCann has a depth of experience in guardianship law.
 She represents petitioners for guardianship of minor children under Washington State’s new minor guardianship law, a petition seeking a custody order.